IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 saves the resulting transform, and the latter ends with `WriteToTFRecord`, which writes the resulting examples as TFRecords.

+The distinction between the contextual and sequential features is given by the [`schema`][schema.py] object created based on the `schema` block in the configuration file.
+The call `schema.to_feature_spec()` shown above alternates between [`tf.io.FixedLenFeature`] and [`tf.io.VarLenFeature`] and produces a feature specification that is understood by TensorFlow and TensorFlow Extended.

 The [repository][example-weather-forecast] provides a wrapper for executing the pipeline on Cloud Dataflow.
 The following figure is taken from Cloud Dataflow, and it shows the data flow with respect to all four modes: